 - Grouping a dataframe

 There are, of course, many more things that we can do with Pandas data frames.
 We usually want to explore our data with more descriptive statistics and visualizations.
 Make sure to check back here for more basic guides and in-depth guides on working with Pandas dataframe.
-These guides will include how to visualize data and how to carry out parametric statistics.
+These guides will include instructions on how to visualize data and how to perform parametric statistics.

 Comment below if you have any requests or suggestions on what should be covered next!